 What is an appraisal provision?

 Analogous to arbitration clauses, appraisal provisions have been consistently deemed valid methods of dispute resolution.
-The appraisal process is considered a cheaper and more efficient means of settling disputes than filing a lawsuit.
+The appraisal process is considered a less expensive and more efficient means of settling disputes than filing a lawsuit.
 Appraisal provisions in homeowner’s insurance policies have become standard practice in Florida.
-If you have a homeowner’s insurance policy, then the odds are you have one of these buried somewhere in your contract.
+If you have a homeowner’s insurance policy, then the odds are you have one of these provisions buried somewhere in your contract.
 So what exactly is an appraisal provision?
 A common provision will typically say something like this:

 What can be challenged in court?